openebs/openebs/contribute/design/proposal-cstor-orchestration.md

          #overprovisioning: false
        ```

      * create a Deployment YAML file that contains the cStor container and its associated sidecars.
-The cStor-Sidecar is passed the “unique id” of the CStorPool (CR)
+The cStor sidecar is passed the “unique id” of the CStorPool (CR).
+The Deployment YAML will have the node selectors set to pin the containers to the node where the disks are attached.
        ```
        apiVersion: extensions/v1beta1
        kind: Deployment
        metadata:
          name: spc-7b99e406-1260-11e8-aa43-00505684eb2e-pool-cstor
-         node: node-host-label
+         labels:
+           "kubernetes.io/hostname": "node-host-label"
        spec:
          replicas: 1
          selector: